HenrikJoreteg/hjs-webpack/README.md

 A boolean to indicate whether or not everything is in production mode (minified, etc.) or development mode (everything hotloaded and unminified).

+### `output.filename` (optional, string)

+This is passed directly to `webpack`, so you can use all the [configuration options available there](https://github.com/webpack/docs/wiki/configuration#outputfilename).

+By default a filename is created for you based on the following rules:

+- If `isDev` is `true`, then the filename is `app.js`
+- If `isDev` is `false`, then the filename `NAME.VERSION.js` where `NAME` and `VERSION` are pulled from your `package.json` file
+- If `output.hash` is true, then instead of `VERSION` your filename will contain the `HASH` of the compiled file

+### `output.cssFilename` (optional, string)

+This is passed directly to the `extract-text-webpack-plugin`, so you can use all the [configuration options available there](https://github.com/webpack/extract-text-webpack-plugin#api).

+By default a filename is created for you based on the following rules:

+- If `isDev` is `true`, then the filename is `app.css`
+- If `isDev` is `false`, then the filename `NAME.VERSION.css` where `NAME` and `VERSION` are pulled from your `package.json` file
+- If `output.hash` is true, then instead of `VERSION` your filename will contain the `HASH` of the compiled file

+### `output.hash` (optional, boolean, default is `false`)

+This is used in conjunction with the `output.filename` and `output.cssFilename` options above, and is only used if `isDev` is `false`.
+If `hash` is `true` then the filenames of your JS and CSS files will contain the hash of the compiled file.
+This is useful to fingerprint your asset files so that they can be cached for as long as possible.

+Note that as per the suggestion [in the webpack docs](https://github.com/webpack/docs/wiki/configuration#output), the `OccurenceOrderPlugin` is already used so you will get consistent ordering of modules.

 ### `html` (optional, can be boolean or function)

 This option is `true` by default.
 This means, by default, we'll serve and generate a very basic HTML file that looks like this: